Baek Hee-na: Career

-Baek was selected as the Author of the Year for Fiction for her picture book Cloud Bread at the Bologna Children's Book Fair in 2005.
+Baek was selected as the illustrator of the Year for Fiction for her picture book Cloud Bread at the Bologna Children's Book Fair in 2005.
 Also, her book was selected and introduced in 100 Korean Picture Books at the Frankfurt Book Fair.
 Cloud Bread has been translated and published in about 10 countries.
 It was published in English in 2011 and produced as children's musical and TV animation as well.
 In 2012 and 2013, with the picture book The Bath Fairy, she won a prize at the 53rd Korea Publishing Culture Awards and Changwon Children's Literature Award.
 Magic Candies was included on the IBBY Honour List in 2018 and won the Picture Book Translation Award and Reader Award in the 24th Japanese Picture Book Awards, sponsored jointly by the Japan School Library Association and Mainichi Daily News in 2019.
 In 2020, she won the Astrid Lindgren Memorial Award (ALMA).